DURGADEVI06-K/Week-1/README.md

 # Week-1
+"Sustainable Supply Chain Performance Dashboard"
-This repository hosts a Power BI dashboard to analyze and track supply chain sustainability metrics such as carbon footprint, resource efficiency, and waste reduction.
-Includes all necessary files, datasets, and guides for seamless deployment and performance optimization.
+This repository includes a Power BI dashboard for analyzing key supply chain metrics such as product availability, revenue, shipping performance, manufacturing efficiency, and defect rates.
+Using data on customer demographics, stock levels, transportation modes, and supplier details, the dashboard enables stakeholders to make informed decisions for optimizing supply chain operations and sustainability.